These days, the game fits the name.

 Los Angeles’ coach in that 1967 Colts loss, George Allen, had resurrected Washington.
 Allen so obsessed about possible “distractions,” some of his players felt he became one.
 Also, after brutalizing hated rival Dallas 26-3 for the NFC title, Washington fought ecstasy comedown for the Super Bowl.

 The Dolphins dominated.
 They smothered NFC rushing leader Larry Brown (72 yards on 22 carries) and plowed for 184 yards themselves.
 Larry Csonka rumbled for 112 on 15 carries, but the touchdowns came on Bob Griese’s 28-yard pass to Howard Twilley and Jim Kiick’s 1-yard plunge.

 With just over two minutes left, the Dolphins lined up a field goal that would’ve given them a 17-0 win to close a 17-0 season.
-But, when the kick was blocked, kicker Garo Yepremian handled the ball like it was covered in ice.
+But, when the kick was blocked, kicker Garo Yepremian handled the ball like it was an injured baby bird he was trying to help fly.
 Washington’s Mike Bass came by, grabbed the ball and ran 49 yards for Washington’s touchdown.